 CASREV FUND III-RMB L.P. ("CASREV Fund III") was established in Shenzhen, Guangdong in February 2020, with an investment horizon of 8 to 10 years and with a total fund subscription amount of RMB6 billion (presently, the paid-in capital amounts to RMB4.5 billion).
 The major investment targets of CASREV Fund III include enterprises related to smart manufacturing, smart products and services, big data and cloud computing, AI, Internet of Things (IoT), blockchain, biological engineering, chips and sensors, operating system, kernel modules, communication networks, materials and other emerging technologies.
 The general partner and investment manager of CASREV Fund III is CAS Investment Management Co., Ltd., which is responsible for defining and executing the investment strategy for CASREV Fund III, as well as for managing their operations.
 The Fund holds a beneficial interest in CASREV Fund III via CASRF Fund L.P.
-The Fund has committed to subscribe to an aggregate of RMB50 million by installment, representing 1.11% of the paid-in capital of CASREV Fund III.
-The Fund completed capital contributions of RMB12.50 million (equivalent to US\$1.85 million), RMB12.50 million (equivalent to US\$1.93 million) and RMB12.50 million (equivalent to US\$1.82 million) in September 2020, November 2020, August 2021 and July 2022, respectively, representing an aggregate of RMB50 million (equivalent to US\$7.50 million) or 100% of the subscription amount committed by the Fund.
-In addition, through the end of December 2022, the Fund received cash distributions from CASREV Fund III in a cumulative amount of RMB2.08 million.
+The Fund has committed to subscribe to an aggregate amount of RMB50 million by installment, representing 1.11% of the paid-in capital of CASREV Fund III.
+Since September 2020, the Fund had made successive capital contributions to CASREV Fund III for an aggregate amount of RMB50 million (equivalent to US\$7.50 million), representing 100% of the subscription amount committed by the Fund.
+In addition, through the end of December 2024, the Fund received cash distributions from CASREV Fund III in a cumulative amount of RMB18.04 million.

-As of the end of 2022, the carrying value of the Fund's interest in CASREV Fund III was US\$8.89 million, representing an increase of 83.68% over US\$4.84 million at the end of last year.
+As of the end of 2024, the carrying value of the Fund's interest in CASREV Fund III was US\$9.35 million, representing a decrease of 14.85% from the value at the end of last year of US\$10.98 million.